ItsSilvie/blog.silvie.org/sets/2023-dawn-of-ashes-first-edition.markdown

 * Slot 1 will always contain a main champion (Lorraine, Rai, Silvie or Zander) weighted by level (see below);
 * Slots 2 through 8 will contain a non-duplicate common;
-* Slot 9 will either contain a non-duplicate common, a foil (1/8 chance) or a collector ultra rare (1/357 chance*);
+* Slot 9 will either contain a non-duplicate common, a foil (1/8 chance) or a collector ultra rare (1/357 chance\*);
 * Slot 10 and 11 will contain a non-duplicate uncommon;
 * Slot 12 will either contain a rare, a super rare (1/4 chance) or an ultra rare (1/24 chance).

 The Spirit champions (Spirit of Fire, Water and Wind) are not found in booster packs - these are instead included in box topper packs which contain 2 of each non-foil.
-The Lineage Break champions (Allen, Merlin, Mordred and Tristan) are only available as non-foil, with their foil variants being exclusively found in <span class="dead-link">[Alter Edition](/DOA-Alter_(set))</span>.
+The Lineage Break champions (Allen, Merlin, Mordred and Tristan) are only available as non-foil, with their foil variants being exclusively found in [Alter Edition](/DOA-Alter_(set)).

 Non-foil main champion cards will only appear in the first slot of each pack.
 There is a 1/2 chance this will be a level 1, a 1/3 chance for level 2 and a 1/6 chance for a level 3.
 Main champion foil cards can appear in slot 9 at the same rate as regular common cards.